 Children play a game of hide and seek to learn about important adaptations in many wild animals.

 Use animal toys and hide two animals, one where it blends in and one where it stands out.
 Have children look for them.
 Which is easier to find?
 Why?
 Introduce the word camouflage and have the children come up with examples.
-Show examples of camouflage in nature using pictures or other visual.
+Show examples of camouflage in nature using pictures or other visuals.

 Go outside and play hide and seek using the toy animals (one for each child).
 Choose a child to be the predator.
 The ‘predator’ sits with his or her eyes closed (‘sleeping’) in the center of the play space.
 The rest of the children are the ‘prey’ and hide their animal ‘in plain sight’ by hiding their animal where it will be camouflaged.
 The prey must be able to ‘see’ the predator and not be covered up; they are relying on their camouflage to hide from the predator!
 After the prey animals have been hidden, ‘wake’ the predator up.
 The predator then tries to spot any prey they can from where they are.